 London SE8 3DZ

 Next followed work with BalletBoyz and Rambert Dance Company, shifting into contemporary dance.
 He was particularly inspired by the work and technique of Merce Cunningham and also appeared in works by Christopher Bruce, Doug Varone, Mark Baldwin, André Gingras and Aletta Collins.
 He started choreographing while at Rambert.
-The first piece What Rainbow? was performed at Resolution (The Place ).
-As a choreographer works have been commissioned by English National Ballet, Transitions Dance Company and the Royal Conservatoire of Scotland.
+The first piece What Rainbow? was performed at Resolution (The Place).
+As a choreographer, his works have been commissioned by English National Ballet, Transitions Dance Company and the Royal Conservatoire of Scotland.

 He is currently an associate artist at The Print Room in London, under the Artistic Direction of Anda Winters.
 Works include Jealousy (2012), and the critically acclaimed Elemental Trilogy, Flow (2012) and Ignis (2013).